Frequently Asked Questions

 Do you use organic practices?

 We are a certified organic farm.
 We practice regenerative agriculture, focusing on building healthy soil, minimizing chemical inputs, and growing food that's good for both people and the planet.
+We are certified by Bay State Organics.

 About the CSA